 The results in Table 3 reveal that the extent of AI adoption in assessment practices is low.
 All the items yielded mean scores below the criterion mean of 3.00.
 Notably, “I use AI tools to generate test or exam questions” had a mean of 2.83, “AI-powered grading tools are used to mark students' assessments” recorded a mean of 2.75, and “I use AI to analyze students' learning patterns and progress” had the lowest score at 2.66.
 The highest rated item, “My school encourages AI integration in assessment procedures,” still scored only 2.90.
 With a cumulative mean of 2.79, the findings suggest that AI is not yet widely adopted in Social Studies assessment practices in Upper Basic Schools in Edo State.

 Research Question 3

 How does teachers’ digital literacy influence the adoption of Artificial Intelligence in assessment practices in Upper Basic Schools in Edo State?

-Table 4: Mean Score on Influence of Digital Literacy on AI Adoption
+Table 4.
+Mean Score on Influence of Digital Literacy on AI Adoption